 He was a staff writer for The Atlanta Journal and Constitution, and a contributor to Flagpole Magazine and Georgia Magazine.

-Weekend associate editor Irma Omerhodzic joined the EcoWatch team in August 2015 as an editorial assistant after graduating from the E.W.
+Social media coordinator Irma Omerhodzic joined the EcoWatch team in August 2015 as an editorial assistant after graduating from the E.W.
 Scripps School of Journalism at Ohio University with a bachelor's degree.
 She was then EcoWatch's associate editor until August 2019.
 Since August, Irma has been earning her master's degree from the E.W.
 Scripps School.

 Born in Bosnia & Herzegovina, Irma moved to the U.S. in 1997 after having been refuged to Germany as a result of the Yugoslavian civil war.